 multiple PhD student positions

-The PhD students will be supervised by Prof. Abraham Bernstein.
-The focus of the research activities will be in the broad areas of distributed data processing on the Semantic Web or social computing / crowdsourcing and will be linked with a number of new and existing research projects (including ViSTA-TV, CrowdLang, Signal/Collect).
+The PhD students will be supervised by Prof. Abraham Bernstein and, for some positions, co-supervised by Prof. Michael Böhlenof the Database Technology Group.
+The focus of the research activities will be in the broad areas of Big Data Processing of large data streams and heterogeneous data processing and will be linked with a number of new and existing research projects (including ViSTA-TV, CrowdLang, Signal/Collect).
 Most projects in the group are funded by research foundations such as the Swiss National Science Foundation, the EC, or the HaslerStiftung.

 - a work environment that is well equipped with the newest hardware and software technology